williaml4292/sep11-freedom-project/tool/learning-log.md

 ## Tool: **gDevelop**

 ## Project: **Ball hitting cups**
+---

+### 9/29/25:
-https://editor.gdevelop.io/ (Must use this or download)
+(https://editor.gdevelop.io/ (Must use this or download)

 ##### Adding behaviors to objects (player and enemies)
 Right side of screen, click on 3 dots or right click (doesn't work soemtimes)
 Behaviors tab > add behaviors
 Platformer character = add movement (can change all settings on speed/gravity, etc)
 * Jump height is "Jump Speed"
-* To make a "platform" solid, add the behavior of "platform".
+* To make a "platform" solid, add the behavior of "platform".)
----

-### X/X/XX:
-* Text

 ### X/X/XX:
 * Text